 • Nothing to distract from the label and branding itself.

 (In the example below this was complicated by the fact that the text is set in foil, which had to be picked out by the lighting, but not to overly so as to be distracting).

-Packshots are a standard in product photography, in particular they’re very commonly used with beverage photography as bottles, and glass in general is notoriously difficult to photograph, and even more so when formed into a cylindrical shape.
+Glass is notoriously difficult to photograph, and even more so when formed into a cylindrical shape.
 It can be a double edged sword to photograph, initially it’s all about removing all distracting reflections from the surface of the glass.
 For those who have done this, they will realise that, although the result looks much more professional, the material doesn’t actually look like glass anymore!
 The next step is to create a lighting solution that lights the glass in a more pleasing way, introducing diffusion to soften any highlighted areas upon the glass.

 Their brand identity features a Gannet, “a large seabird with white plumage which catches fish by plunging into the water”.
-The bottles and cartons also feature the Gannet, and we’ve picked it out on the carton above.
+The bottles and packaging also feature the Gannet, and we’ve picked it out on the carton above.
 The business is based in Yorkshire, just near to Bempton Cliff’s which is nationally renowned for being home to the largest gannet colony in the UK.

 For this the client really wanted to emphasise the natural part of their process, and also their traditional processes that are used in the creation of the product.
 So although the packaging and bottle design are quite modern, it needed to reflect this tradition too.